mickfuzz/phd4/_posts/thesis_chapters/2023-9-1-Introduction.md

 When reading about different approaches to teaching computing the terms concrete and abstract are used commonly.
 For example the concrete practice of coding is a good way for learners to work with more abstract computing concepts.
 The following section explores the utility of these terms to explore inclusive approaches to teaching especially in relation to an understanding of Computational Thinking.

+### Context of informal science and design

+**Outline of relevant research on home education and home learning of media:**

+- The work of Livingstone is foundational in this area,
+- in addition Ito playing around, and Gee and the process of tapping into affinity groups.
+- alignment with wider tinkering of practice in stem education, supported by family involvement and brokering of experiences.

 ### Context of Home Education and family learning

 The move to family learning as a context suited the trajectory of my interests and the opportunities available as part of University context.